risingwavelabs/risingwave/README.md

 To learn about other installation options, such as using a Docker image, see [Quick Start](https://docs.risingwave.com/docs/current/get-started/).

+> Please note: RisingWave uses [Scarf](https://scarf.sh/) to collect anonymized installation analytics.
+These analytics help support us understand and improve the distribution of our package.
+However, if you'd like to opt out, you can do so by setting scarf.enabled = false in your project's risingwave/src/config/<your-config>.toml.

 ## Production deployments

 [**RisingWave Cloud**](https://cloud.risingwave.com) offers the easiest way to run RisingWave in production, with a _forever-free_ developer tier.